rackspace/runway/docs/source/module_configuration/serverless.rst

 source code).

-This enables a common build account to deploy new builds in a dev/test environment, and then promote that same zip through other environments.
+This enables a common build account to deploy new builds in a dev/test environment, and then promote that same zip through other environments (any of these environments can be in the same or different AWS accounts).

 The CloudFormation stack deploying the zip will be re-generated on each deployment (so environment-specific values/lookups will work as normal).